LogSage: An LLM-Based Framework for CI/CD Failure Detection and Remediation with Industrial Validation: Methodology

 \section{Methodology}

-In this section, we first provide an overview of the LogSage framework architecture in Section~\ref{subsec:overview}, followed by a description of the required data sources in Section~\ref{subsec:datasource}.
-We then elaborate on the detailed workflows and key components of the two stages of LogSage in Section~\ref{subsec:rca} and Section~\ref{subsec:solutiongeneration}, respectively.
+In this section, we first provide an overview of the LogSage framework architecture in Section~\ref{subsec:overview}, then we elaborate on the detailed workflows and key components of the two stages of LogSage in Section~\ref{subsec:rca} and Section~\ref{subsec:solutiongeneration}, respectively.